Privacy

 https://example.com/product?utm_source=newsletter&utm_medium=email&utm_campaign=spring_sale&ref=user_12345

 Everything after the ? is tracking data.
 In this example, the website knows the click came from a newsletter email, which campaign it was part of, and potentially which specific user clicked it.
+This happens billions of times per day across the internet, creating a massive web of behavioral data.

 Common Tracking Parameters